charlesneimog/Awesome-Pd/docs/objects/scope~.md

 # scope~

-The `scope~` object functions as an oscilloscope display for audio signals in Pure Data.
-It can operate in a single-channel (Y-mode) to visualize a signal's amplitude over time, or in a two-channel (X-Y mode) to plot one signal against another, useful for visualizing phase relationships and Lissajous figures.
-Users can configure its display properties, including vertical range, trigger modes, and colors.
+`scope~` is a Pure Data object that functions as an oscilloscope, visualizing audio signals.
+It can operate in a single-signal (Y-mode) display or an X-Y mode, where it plots two signals against each other to create Lissajous figures.
+Users can configure various display parameters such as buffer size, samples per line, vertical range, trigger modes, and color settings.

 ---